 At Field Forensics we offer several detection and identification systems – both instruments and disposable test kits.

 ELITE™ detection and identification kits are simple, rugged & reliable.
 They detect and identify commercial, military and home-made explosives (HME), trace and bulk.
-There are two models, the EL100, which detects all nitrogen-based explosives at trace levels, and the EL240, which detects and identifies peroxide and chlorate based HME and precursors, in liquid, vapor or solid forms.
+There are two models, the EL100, which detects all nitrogen-based explosives and explosive precursor chemicals at trace levels.
+The EL200, which detects and identifies peroxide, perchlorate and chlorate-based HME and precursors, in liquid, vapor or solid forms.
+The EL300 detects all nitrogen-based explosives plus chlorate and peroxide-based explosives.

 The IDEX™ series of precursor identifiers each identify one type of explosive precursor.
 They can be used individually to interdict trafficking of particular precursors, in combination to identify particular explosive compounds, and are also used to backup portable Raman systems to confirm the class of chemical or in cases where the material is not in the Raman library or exhibits fluorescence.
 IDEX™ is currently used by police and military EOD and anti-terrorist teams worldwide.